How to Write Internal Conflict and External Conflict in a Script

 This whole movie is about trust and greed.
 Can you trust someone who is greedy?
 Is there honor among thieves?
 What does it mean to be a good person?

-So here, you have external conflict from the guns, and internal conflict from the hearts of the men who wield them.
+So here, you have the obvious external threat from the guns and internal issues from the hearts of the men who wield them.

 For my money, the funniest scene in movie history is the “Frank and Beans” scene in There’s Something About Mary.